 Your newsletter is, presuming you are to be successful with your online marketing, going to be the cornerstone of your coaching practice.

-Even in an age where the average working person gets upwards of 100 emails per day and is looking to delete first and ask questions later.
+Even in an age where the average working person gets upwards of 100 emails per day and is looking to delete them first and ask questions later.

 And there is a very specific reason why marketing to your newsletter is more effective than more traditional forms of direct marketing and advertising.